What are the pain and symptoms associated with the tibialis posterior muscle?

 Help with Tibialis Posterior Muscle Pain

 Cold Therapy Gel For Lower Leg, Ankle and Bottom Of The Foot Injury and Inflammation

 Biofreeze Pain Relieving Gel is an excellent pain relieving gel and I recommend it for those who have sudden onset muscle pain or recent injuries.
-It is better than warm therapy gels and creams for recent muscle injury pain as it cools the area much like ice and does not promote swelling.
+It is better to use than warm therapy gels and creams for muscle pain caused by inflammation as it cools the area much like ice.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
-If your low leg, ankle and/or foot pain is due to a recent tibialis posterior muscle injury, I would recommend Biofreeze.
+To treat tibialis posterior muscle pain, rub BioFreeze into the calf, ankle and bottom of the foot.